 Conclusion

-During this short tutorial, we covered the procedure to install htop on CentOS 7.
-We also went through some basic keyboard shortcuts that can be used in htop.
+During this short tutorial, we covered the procedure to install htop on CentOS 7, a popular and efficient option for monitoring system processes.
+We also went through some basic keyboard shortcuts that can be used in htop to enhance productivity.
+For those looking to further improve their remote desktop experience on CentOS, you may find it helpful to check out our guide on how to install XRDP on CentOS.

-We also reviewed some of the htop alternatives that can be used on your CentOS VPS.
-Many other features come packed with htop, which you can find on the official website.
+In addition to that, we reviewed some of the htop alternatives that can be utilized on your CentOS VPS, offering flexibility depending on your server's needs.
+If you're new to CentOS or want to learn more about CentOS for server optimization and management, be sure to explore related resources.
+Many other powerful features come packed with htop, which you can discover on the official website.
 If you found this article helpful, don’t forget to share it with your friends.

 People also read: